 Application of income and property

-The income and property of the Institute must be applied solely towards the Principal Purpose.
+The income and property of the Institute must be applied solely towards the Principal Purposes.

 No portion of the profits, income or property of the Institute may be paid or transferred directly or indirectly to Members or Directors by way of dividend, bonus or otherwise in their capacity as Members or Directors.